kimwoo123/kimwoo123.github.io/_posts/2021-07-21-Network-transport-layer.md

 - 따라서 UDP의 송신 측은 데이터를 원하는 속도로 하위계층으로 보낼 수 있다.
 - Destination Socket만 있다면 정보를 보낼 수 있기 때문에 비연결형
 - 멀티플렉싱, 에러디텍팅을 한다
-- 왜 udp는 차단되는가

-    Why is UDP traversal problematic?
-    For UDP flows, the first outgoing packet on a 5-tuple will be used by the firewall as a start-ofsession indicator.
-But UDP does not have an end-of-session indicator, so the firewall has only two ways to close a pinhole: timing out the pinhole after the interior host does not send traffic for several seconds or the interior host generates a fatal ICMP error.
-Because there is no reliable way to determine that a session is being stopped, the firewall has a much harder job.
-It could implement an ALG and be aware of whatever semantics are imposed by the higher-level code on top of UDP.
-It could also rely on a set of well know application servers to inform it of sessions as they start and end, but that suffers from many challenges like application servers hosted independently of the network on which they are used.
-    Using an ALG, a firewall can determine when the call is terminated and close any dynamic mappings created for the media session.
-But the problem is session signaling between the WebRTC application running in the browser and the Web server could be using TLS, in which case the ALG no longer has access to the signaling.
-Moreover, WebRTC does not enforce a particular session signaling protocol to be used, so firewalls using ALGs would fail to inspect the signaling to identify the 5-tuple used for each media stream.
-Furthermore, the session signaling and the peer-to-peer media may traverse different Firewalls.
-    In the absence of an ALG or help from application servers, there is no way to deterministically tell that this session has been idle for a while or has ended.
-The net effect is that a firewall that does a good job with general UDP traffic is much more resource intensive than the same functionality for a set of TCP sessions.
-“Resource intensive” strongly correlates to “expensive” and “brittle”.
-This tends to cause network operators to block all UDP traffic except for the protocols that they absolutely have to have.

 ![../../../../../public/assets/2021-07-21-Network-transport-layer/network_stack.jpg](../../../../../public/assets/2021-07-21-Network-transport-layer/network_stack.jpg)